What Happens After Foreclosure in Georgia?

 When you fall behind on your payments, your creditor can send you a notice of intent to foreclose, stating that you must pay off your mortgage in full within 30 days or your house will be sold at a public sale.
 Creditors are also required to publicly advertise the sale once a week for four weeks.

-In Georgia, foreclosure sales typically occur on the first Tuesday of the month.
-This means that the timing is crucial, and if there is any sort of delay, the sale will be moved to the following month.
+In Georgia, foreclosure sales typically occur on the first Tuesday of the month, which means that the timing is crucial.
+If there is any sort of delay, the sale will be moved to the following month.
 However, foreclosures can technically occur within as few as 30 days.

 Homeowners and Tenants